Meet Our Team

 Brenda Hogan, MBA, ICD.D

-Brenda is the Senior Investment Manager with the Ontario Capital Growth Corporation (OCGC).
+Brenda is the Chief Investment Officer with the Ontario Capital Growth Corporation (OCGC).
 Brenda also sits on the Board of Governors of Dalhousie University and serves on the Finance, Audit, Investment and Risk Committee.
 She is Co-Chair of Canadian Women in Private Equity (CWPE) and is a founding member of the Royal Ontario Museum Young Patrons Circle (YPC).
 Brenda was previously on the Board of Women in Capital Markets and Chaired the Governance Committee; served on the Board of the Geneva Centre for Autism and Chaired the Human Resources Committee; and was President and Chair of the Board of the Junior League of Toronto.
 Brenda holds an MBA with a concentration in finance, is a graduate of the Rotman School of Business SME Board Effectiveness Program, and has received leadership training from the Ivey School of Business.

 Hon.
 Myra Freeman, CM, ONS, MSM